Back

 The app is now available on the App Store and Google Play, but we had to fight for publishing with Apple.
 For several weeks the store claimed that the app has no subscriptions.
 It often happens to apps with payments inside.
 We talked to App Store support multiple times and sent a lot of screenshots to prove that the app meets all the requirements.

 We planned to release the MVP in three months but finished the work in five months.
 We ran out of schedule because it took the client a long time to prepare the content.
 Streaming in Zoom and improvising is one thing, but creating content ‘to last’ with professionally recorded video lessons (placing light, framing, editing) is different.
-We plan to further develop the app for Apple TV because our technology stack allows to reuse the existing code and make a TV version of the app fast.
+We plan to further develop the app for Apple TV because our technology stack allows us to reuse the existing code and make a TV version of the app fast.
 If Caroline and Dominic decide to make larger improvements, we’ll develop the users’ profile pictures, referral system, watch history, and offline mode.

 How useful was this post?